 The Fauquier Amateur Radio Association (FARA) is an ARRL-affiliated association in the Roanoke Division.
-The association is located in Warrenton, Virginia, which is the county seat of Fauquier County.
+The association is located in Warrenton, Virginia, the county seat of Fauquier County.

 Past community support